dave-shawley/pydantic-tornado/docs/index.md

 6. This is an example of how to use the `api.Body` type hint to indicate that the `body` parameter should be deserialized from the request body.
 The library takes care of deserializing the incoming JSON body to the Pydantic model.
 If it fails, then a library-provided response body is returned with a 422 response.
-The name of the parameter can be whatever you want, but it must include [api.Body][pydantictornado.api.Body] as an annotation *or* the type needs to be derived from [api.Body][pydantictornado.api.Body].
-I'm not sure which one I prefer at this point.
+The name of the parameter can be whatever you want, but it must include [api.Body][pydantictornado.api.Body] as an annotation.
 7. The return value of this method is serialized to JSON and returned to the client.
 The status code is set to 201 Created because of the `default_status` parameter in the [api.expose_operation][pydantictornado.api.expose_operation] decorator.
 8. This is a base class that combines the functionality of the [tornado.web.RequestHandler][] and